groue/CombineExpectations/README.md

 There are various publisher expectations.
 Each one waits for a specific publisher aspect:

 - [completion]: the publisher completion
-- [elements]: all published elements until completion
+- [elements]: all published elements until successful completion
 - [finished]: the publisher successful completion
 - [last]: the last published element
 - [next()]: the next published element